-There was a few off field dramas to contend with too.
-The summer had seen a tug-of-war over the services of Etene Nanai-Seturo with NZ Rugby, and then amassive rumour about Roger Tuivasa-Sheck doing a code-switch of his own.
+There were a few off field dramas to contend with too.
+The summer had seen a tug-of-war over the services of Etene Nanai-Seturo with NZ Rugby, and then a massive rumour about Roger Tuivasa-Sheck doing a code-switch of his own.

 Chuck in Simon Mannering's injury that made him miss the first few rounds, and a situation that was all but going to see the club's ownership move offshore.
 All ingredients for another disappointing season, right?

 Wrong.
 Well, at least not for the start of the season anyway.